oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 last_updated_date | String(19) | Latest status change of a disbursement.
 Example from 'Pending' to 'Success' ("dd-MM-yyyy HH:mm:ss in UTC Time zone")

 ### Transaction Status: API Disbursement
-Below is the list of response codes that show the transaction status for Create Disbursement API:
+Below is the list of response codes that show the transaction status for Disbursement Callback:

 | Response Code | State     | Description                                                  |
 |---------------|-----------|--------------------------------------------------------------|